feklee/vncdesk/README.rst

   vncdesk 2 drawing.fig

-The optional argument ``drawing.fig`` is passed to the startup script.
+Optional arguments, here ``drawing.fig``, are passed to the startup script.

 Files: